-Norway calls on its companies in Brazil to be mindful of deforestation
+Norway urges its companies in Brazil to be mindful of deforestation

 Asked on Tuesday what Norway would do with the money it was not disbursing to Brasilia, Elvestuen told Reuters: “It has not been decided yet.”

-Equinor is a top oil producer in the Latin American country and is developing Brazil into its main production country outside its homebase.
+Equinor is a top oil producer in the South American country and is developing Brazil into its main production country outside its homebase.
 The company’s representative at the meeting declined to comment.

-Equinor later said it was important that the rainforest is protected and said it did not have activity in the rainforest but was limited to offshore oil exploration and a solar farm.
+Equinor later said it was important that the rainforest is protected and that it did was not engaged in activity there but was limited to offshore oil exploration and a solar farm.

 “We ensure that our supply chain does not have a negative impact on the rainforest,” a company spokesman said.

-Hydro has a facility, Alunorte, located in the northern state of Para, that turns bauxite into alumina, the white powder used to produce aluminum at smelters, while Yara both produces fertilisers in Brazil and supplies Brazilian farmers with products.
+Hydro has a bauxite mine and a refinery, Alunorte, located in the northern state of Para that turns bauxite into alumina, the white powder used to produce aluminum at smelters.

+Hydro said it was working actively on reducing its climate and environmental footprint throughout its business and supported the efforts to reduce Amazon deforestation with, for instance, research collaboration between the university in Oslo and the university in Para state.

+“Hydro has a bauxite mine in Para that respects environmental regulations.
+We use significant resources to replant and rehabilitate mining areas and we have a goal to conduct one-to-one reforestation of available areas,” a company spokesman said.
+“Hydro is focused on maintaining a good dialogue and good bilateral relations between Norway and Brazil.”

 Separately, KLP, a Norwegian pension fund with over $80 billion of assets under management, said it was contacting U.S. firms it was invested in that did significant business with agricultural producers from Brazil to ask for “concrete actions”.

-KLP had contacted about the issue U.S. firms Bunge, Cargill [CARG.UL] and Archer Daniels Midland, in which KLP has invested 453 million crowns ($50.58 million) in stocks and bonds.
+KLP had contacted U.S. firms Bunge, Cargill [CARG.UL] and Archer Daniels Midland, in which KLP has invested 453 million crowns ($50.58 million) in stocks and bonds.